vsummet/cms230notes/labs/lab-gdb.md

 9           c = a / b;
 (gdb)
 ```
 We now know where to fix our program to avoid the crash.
+Fix the error and make it so that the program divides by the parameter variable's value.

 ### Part 2 - `gdb` with pointers
 Now we're going to kick it up a notch.
 Let's use `gdb` to investigate some pointer problems.
 Take a look at   `gdb_pointers.c`.
 The program makes a short linked list of 5 nodes (with the values 5, 4, 3, 2, and 1) and then prints them out.